 “Honey, I’ve Got News”

 Military spouses around the world know that the above saying only goes one of two ways: Deployment or PCS.
 Both require planning and sometimes both involve a move.
 Most military families who are lucky enough to be on the summer PCS cycle start hearing about a move early in the calendar year.
-Orders start coming in the early months, and research begins now.
+Orders start coming in the spring, and research begins now.

 The most popular questions at this time revolve around: